Devastating avalanche season in the West has already caused average yearly deaths

 “We’ll go out and do mechanical tests to assess the qualitative properties of the snow,” Greene said.
 “What we’re going for is for the snow to break and for the crack to extend on its own.”

-Based on these tests, along with expected weather conditions, avalanche experts can forecast avalanche danger days ahead.
+Based on these tests, along with expected weather, avalanche experts can forecast avalanche danger days ahead.
 Greene said it is critically important for backcountry enthusiasts to understand the risk before venturing onto slopes.

 “There is a lot you can do,” he cautioned.
 “People shouldn’t be afraid to go into the backcountry, but know what to expect by checking local conditions and ensure what you’re planning to do matches the conditions.”